 What Specific Animation Skills Will You Learn?

-This program prepares students for careers in several parts of the animation industry: video games, TV and movie production, web design, advertising/marketing, etc. So you can expect to cover a lot of ground
+This program prepares students for careers in several parts of the animation industry: video games, TV and movie production, web design, and advertising/marketing.
+So you can expect to cover a lot of ground.

 - Adobe Photoshop

 - Adobe After Effects